End-to-End Deep Learning for Predicting Metric Space-Valued Outputs: Data Applications

 \subsection{Human Mortality Data}

 We analyze age-at-death distributions across 162 countries in the year 2015 using life table data published by the United Nations World Population Prospects 2024 (\url{https://population.un.org/wpp/downloads}).
 For each country and age group, the life table reports the number of deaths aggregated in five-year age intervals, forming histograms with uniform bin width.
 Using the \texttt{frechet} package \citep{chen:20}, we apply local linear smoothing to these histograms and standardize them using trapezoidal integration, yielding continuous probability density functions that serve as regression outputs.
-Each country is associated with a nine-dimensional predictor vector comprising demographic, economic, and environmental indicators, listed in Table~\ref{tab:pre_mor}.
-These predictors capture key aspects of socioeconomic conditions, such as population density, GDP per capita, and healthcare expenditures, which are known to influence life expectancy and mortality patterns.
+Each country is associated with a nine-dimensional predictor vector comprising demographic, economic and environmental indicators, listed in Table~\ref{tab:pre_mor}.
+These predictors capture key aspects of socioeconomic conditions, such as population density, GDP per capita and healthcare expenditures, which are known to influence life expectancy and mortality patterns.

 Predictive performance is assessed via leave-one-out cross-validation, with MSPE as the evaluation criterion.
 Table~\ref{tab:app} reports the results, showing that E2M achieves the lowest MSPE among all methods considered.
 Despite the modest sample size, E2M demonstrates clear gains over competing approaches, underscoring its ability to capture nonlinear relationships between country-level covariates and complex distributional outcomes.
+To further illustrate prediction quality, Figure~\ref{fig:mor} (a) compares the observed and fitted age-at-death densities for four countries (Canada, Portugal, Oman and India).
+The fitted densities closely track the main structural features of the observed distributions, providing qualitative evidence of the model's adequacy in the $n=162$ setting.
+To explore covariate effects, Figure~\ref{fig:mor} (b) illustrates the predicted age-at-death densities obtained by varying GDP per capita from low to high values while holding all other predictors fixed at their median levels; the resulting rightward shift of the distributions indicates increasing life expectancy as GDP rises.